People experiencing true remission - defines honeymoon - suprising facts on beta-cell regeneration.

-Since the ability of the pancreas to regenerate new beta-cells is no longer theory and well documented to occur in both children and adults, it would be helpful to identify what takes palce in the body that allows for this new beta-cell growth.
-In fact scientists at the Joslin Research Laboratories in Boston, Massachusetts were able to do just this.
-What they found is that we apparently have a network of mysterious cells that have a very important function inside our intestine.
+Since the ability of the pancreas to regenerate new beta-cells is no longer theory and well documented to occur in both children and adults, it would be helpful to identify if anything takes place inside the body that encourages new beta-cell growth.
+Scientists at the Joslin Research Laboratories in Boston, Massachusetts were able identify one of these processes.
+What they found is that all of us have a network of specialized cells located in the lining of our intestine.
 These cells have the ability to produce what might be defined as a "magical" hormone known as "exendin-4."
-The reason I use the word "magical" here is that when this hormone is excreted by the intestine and enters the blood, it then works to signal to other parts of the body to begin growing "new" beta-cells.
-These new beta-cells can grow from a special area in teh pancreas known as progenitor ducts and can also grow from the remaining beta-cells in the pancreas.
+The reason for the word "magical" is that when this hormone is excreted by the intestinal cells - it then enters the blood and the hormone then works as a signal telling other parts of the body to begin growing "new" beta-cells.
+These new beta-cells then grow from special areas in the pancreas known as progenitor ducts and can also grow from remaining beta-cells in the pancreas.
 Other research has shown beta-cells can even grow from alpha-cells within the pancreas as well.

 Vol. 48(12): 2270-2276, Dec 1999